Ara-Chobanyan/Classroom-Database/README.md

 # Find The Students Average (With A Database)

-A simple program that creates a PostgreSQL database and a class room table that stores the students name,id and average grade, as well having CRUD operations.
+A simple program that creates a PostgreSQL database and a class room table that stores the students name,id and average grade, as well as having CRUD operations.

 # What I learned